-The Network's staff are eligible to join the Dalhousie Grant Paid and Associated Employees' pension plan.
-MEOPAR's contribution for staff is approximately 5% of salary.
+The Network's staff are eligible to join the Dalhousie Grant Paid and Associated Employees' registered retirement savings plan.
+Contributions for staff are approximately 5% of salary.
 The Network records contributions to this plan as expenditures in the year the contributions are made.
-Contributions to the plan made during the year amounted to \$15,939 (2018 - \$19,730).
+Contributions to the plan made during the year amounted to \$21,315 (2022 - \$19,330).